+Physical Education

 Physical and Health Education

-Gr 9 PE 9

-- High School - Grade 9-10 \downarrow
+- High School - Grade 9-10 Gr 9 Gr 9 PE 9

+1

 Gr 10 PE 10

-Grade 9 Physical Education (PE) Teacher: Kendall Roper
+Grade 9 Physical Education (PE)

+Teacher: Kendall Roper

 In grade 9 Physical Education, students are exposed to a variety of sports, games, and fitness experiences.
 Units may include traditional activities such as soccer, basketball, track, handball, badminton, and volleyball, as well as international games, and movement competition.
 Throughout these units, character education as well as personal and social responsibility are emphasized.
 Students focus on the following areas: performance, movement composition, content knowledge, and health and social tasks.
 Health education includes the study of nutrition education, human growth and development, and drug and alcohol education.

 Grade 10 Physical Education (PE)

+Teacher: Kendall Roper

 Grade 10 Physical Education is the final year of formal physical education at Dwight.
 This class is a comprehensive course where students take their current knowledge and apply it towards building a personal fitness plan for their future.
 Experience in units such as team sports, racket games, strength and conditioning, movement composition, and lifetime activities allow students to explore potential lifelong physical activity connections.
 While improving their physical abilities, students also work on developing their social and personal living skills such as cooperation, accountability, and leadership.
 Health education includes the study of nutrition education, human growth and development, and drug and alcohol education.

 Theory of Knowledge (TOK), Extended Essay (EE), and Creativity, Activity and Service (CAS)

-Theory of Knowledge (TOK), Extended Essay (EE), and Creativity, Activity, and Service (CAS) - High School - - High School - Gr 11 Gr 11: DP Core Gr 11: TOK (one day a week) (one day a week) Grade 11-12 \downarrow Gr 12 Gr 12: DP Core (two days a week for semester one) Gr 12: Study Hall

-Grade 11 TOK Teacher: Bailey Pohlman

-The Grade 11 International Baccalaureate Theory of Knowledge (TOK) course delves into critical thinking, exploring the nature of knowledge across disciplines.
+Theory of Knowledge (TOK), Extended Essay (EE), and Creativity, Activity, and Service (CAS) - High School - Gr 11 Gr 11: DP Core (one day a week) Gr 11: TOK (one day a week) Grade 11-12 1 Gr 12 Gr 12: DP Core (one day a week for semester one and becomes study hall semester 2) Gr 12: TOK (one day a week until the completion of the TOK essay in early March, then it becomes exam prep time) Grade 11 TOK Teacher: Brett Lofgren The Grade 11 International Baccalaureate Theory of Knowledge (TOK) course delves into critical thinking, exploring the nature of knowledge across disciplines.
 Students engage in philosophical inquiry, evaluating the foundations of knowledge, biases, and perspectives.
 Emphasizing connections between different areas of study, TOK prompts students to question assumptions, analyze evidence, and develop their own reasoned arguments.
 Through discussions, essays, and presentations, learners develop analytical skills and gain an awareness of the complexities inherent in knowledge construction.
 The course encourages reflection on personal and cultural contexts, fostering a holistic understanding of the world and preparing students to approach academic and real-world challenges with a nuanced and informed perspective.

-Grade 12 TOK Teacher: Bailey Pohlman

-In the Grade 12 International Baccalaureate Theory of Knowledge (TOK) course, students embark on an advanced exploration of epistemology and the interconnectedness of knowledge.
+Grade 12 TOK Teacher: Brett Lofgren In the Grade 12 International Baccalaureate Theory of Knowledge (TOK) course, students embark on an advanced exploration of epistemology and the interconnectedness of knowledge.
 Building on foundational concepts from Grade 11, this course delves deeper into ethical considerations, the role of language in shaping understanding, and the influence of cultural and historical contexts on knowledge production.
 Through rigorous analysis and reflection, students refine their critical thinking skills, engaging with complex philosophical questions.
 The course culminates in an essay, allowing students to synthesize their learning and demonstrate a sophisticated understanding of how knowledge is constructed and its implications on a global scale.